zeochoy/zeochoy.github.io/content/authors/admin/_index.md

     summary: ''
 ---

 Highly motivated individual with a deep interest in leveraging artificial intelligence for precision medicine.
-My focus lies in applying bioinformatics & AI/ML techniques to analyze biological problems and next-generation sequencing (NGS) data.
+My focus lies in applying ==bioinformatics & AI/ML== techniques to analyze biological problems and next-generation sequencing (NGS) data.

 My skillset combines technical expertise with _hands on wet lab experience_.
 I'm proficient in common AI/ML frameworks and possess a strong understanding of NGS data processing pipelines, variant calling, and functional genomics analysis.
 Additionally, I have a solid foundation in molecular biology techniques, cell culture, and in vitro drug assays.